SegGroup: Seg-Level Supervision for 3D Instance and Semantic Segmentation: Related Work

-\textbf{Point Cloud Segmentation.} Approaches on point cloud semantic segmentation can be mainly classified into two categories: voxel-based~\cite{graham20183d,choy20194d,chen2019fast} and point-based~\cite{qi2017pointnet,qi2017pointnet++,wang2019dynamic,thomas2019kpconv,wu2019pointconv}.
+Approaches on point cloud semantic segmentation can be mainly classified into two categories: voxel-based~\cite{graham20183d,choy20194d} and point-based~\cite{qi2017pointnet,qi2017pointnet++,wang2019dynamic,thomas2019kpconv,shuai2021backward,li2020multi,liu2020semantic}.
 Voxel-based approaches voxelized point clouds into 3D grids in order to apply powerful 3D CNNs, while point-based approaches directly design models on point clouds to learn per-point local features.
-Recent methods on point-based scheme include neighbouring feature pooling~\cite{huang2018recurrent,zhao2019pointweb,zhang2019shellnet,hu2020randla}, graph message passing~\cite{shen2018mining,wang2019graph,landrieu2018large}, attention-based aggregation~\cite{xie2018attentional,yang2019modeling}, and kernel-based convolution~\cite{thomas2019kpconv,su2018splatnet,wu2019pointconv}.
-For point cloud instance segmentation, there are two common strategies to find instances in 3D scenes: detection-based~\cite{yang2019learning,yi2019gspn,hou20193d} and segmentation-based~\cite{wang2018sgpn,pham2019jsis3d,lahoud20193d,jiang2020pointgroup,engelmann20203d,han2020occuseg}.
-Detection-based approaches first extract 3D bounding boxes using object detection techniques, and then inside each box find the object mask.
+Recent methods on point-based scheme include neighbouring feature pooling~\cite{zhang2019shellnet,hu2020randla}, graph message passing~\cite{landrieu2018large}, attention-based aggregation~\cite{xie2018attentional,yang2019modeling}, and kernel-based convolution~\cite{thomas2019kpconv,wu2019pointconv}.
+For point cloud instance segmentation, there are two common strategies to find instances in 3D scenes: detection-based~\cite{yi2019gspn,hou20193d} and segmentation-based~\cite{wang2018sgpn,jiang2020pointgroup,han2020occuseg}.
+Detection-based approaches first extract 3D bounding boxes using object detection techniques, and then find the object mask inside each box.
 By contrast, segmentation-based approaches first predict semantic labels for each point with a semantic segmentation framework, and then group points into different objects.